ska-sa/spead2/doc/tools.rst

 ------
 mcdump is a tool similar to tcpdump_, but specialised for high-speed capture of UDP traffic using hardware that supports the Infiniband Verbs API.
-It has only been tested on Mellanox ConnectX-3 and ConnectX-5 NICs.
+It has only been tested on NVIDIA ConnectX NICs.
 Like gulp_, it uses a separate thread for disk I/O and CPU core affinity to achieve reliable performance.
 With a sufficiently fast disk subsystem, it is able to capture line rate from a 40Gb/s adapter.